 Research Overview

-Incoming graduate students are welcome to join an existing project or to establish their own.
+Graduate students are welcome to join an existing project or to establish their own.
 Either way students train in a supportive environment to develop their creativity and science competency.

 Sexual selection